statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ## alpine.js

 This file provides an [Alpine.js](https://alpinejs.dev) store and helper to make getting up and running that much quicker.
-The published views assume this code is available and being includedin your site.js:
+The published views assume this code is available and being included in your site.js:

 ```js
 import { createData, createStore } from './vendor/shopify/alpine';